ctphoenix/Python-Course-Material/chapter7.md

 Homophily is a network characteristic.
 Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
-- Use your function to compute the chance homophily for sex, caste, and religion In villages 1 and 2.
+- Use your function to compute the chance homophily for sex, caste, and religion In Villages 1 and 2.
 Is the chance homophily for any attribute very high for either village?

 *** =hint
 - Use `chance_homophily` on `sex1`, `caste1`, `religion1`, `sex2`, `caste2`, and `religion2`.